tsgates/arch-wiki-markdown/wiki/Firefox.md

 launches instead, check these two lines in your user's ~/.local/share/applications/defaults.list:

-     inode/directory=<someprogram>.desktop
+    inode/directory=someprogram.desktop
-     x-directory/normal=<someprogram>.desktop
+    x-directory/normal=someprogram.desktop

-If <someprogram> is not nautilus, change them to be so.
+If someprogram is not nautilus, change them to be so.

 > Open containing folder problems (KDE)

-If Firefox launches something other than your preferred file manager when using the "Open Containing Folder" option in the Downloads manager, make sure you select your file manager of choice (e.g. Dolphin) in KDE's System Settings under Workspace Appearance and Behavior > Default Applications > File Manager.
+If Firefox launches something other than your preferred file manager when using the "Open Containing Folder" option in the Downloads manager, make sure you select your file manager of choice (e.g. kdebase-dolphin) in KDE's System Settings under Workspace Appearance and Behavior > Default Applications > File Manager.

 If Firefox is still not opening your file manager of choice, modify your user's ~/.local/share/applications/defaults.list to include these two